Interview with Harold Allen

 TO: Well, the, the dogfights and the bombing.
 Either.

 HA: No. We wouldn’t see the dogfights.
 They didn’t happen very much over England.
 They were mostly on the continent because the English had anti-aircraft batteries all the way along around the coast and they had —my brother was in one of them.
 And they had these balloons that they used to float which were meant to bring the aircraft — to keep them away or bring them down.
-I’m not sure if they ever did but — ok?
+I’m not sure if they ever did but — okay?

 TO: Do you remember when the Luftwaffe started bombing London?

 HA: Well, yes.
 The bombs just came down.
 They were fire bombs.
 Incendiary bombs.
 And, you know the people were recruited to do air raid precautions.
 ARP.
-And there were people that would go on to the rooftops and try and put out incendiary bombs.
+And there were people who would go on to the rooftops and try and put out incendiary bombs.
 But they were, they were special divisions you know.
 And I was evacuated to High Wycombe and that’s where I ran across Bomber Command Headquarters.
 I lived in High Wycombe.

 TO: What do you remember about seeing the Bomber Command Headquarters?

-HA: I don’t think I saw the headquarters but we knew that it was nearby.
+HA: I don’t think I saw the Headquarters but we knew that it was nearby.
 Bomber Harris it was.

 TO: How did you feel about Bomber Command’s attacks on cities like Hamburg and Dresden?